 [toggle title=”Technically, that’s what you’re FOR.
 What do you actually DO?”]We participate in Pride marches, put on free music and social events, run non-free but nonetheless fabulous LGBTQIA+ events to help fund the free stuff, and liaise with existing club nights to create welcoming environments for queer people.

 Where are you based?

-We’re based in the UK, and currently mostly run and/or are involved in events in London, Leeds and Southampton.
+We’re based in the UK, and currently active across the Midlands and South Coast.
 If you’re in the UK and want to see more of us in your area – or better still help us organise something in your area – please get in touch!